BechiixD/BechiixD/README.md

 # About me

+I'm a Data Science student, who likes programming and math, and seek to make a better world using the technology

-## Who I am?
+## Who I am for the world?
-I'm a person
+I'm a person, just one more

 ## What I like?
-Programming, mathematics, cats, coffee and running until i can't breath anymore
+Cats, coffee and running until i can't breath anymore

 ## Which is my objective in GitHub?
 Idk, just be happy, i think